Omaha Beach Golf Club: Bunkers Abound & They’re Not All Sand.

 Years later in 2006, the Manor House was created and in 2008, 9 additional holes were added.

-As you know Omaha Beach was one of the two American landing beaches (Omaha and Utah Beach), which allowed to create a bridgehead to liberate France and Europe.
+As we know, Omaha Beach was one of the two American landing beaches (Omaha and Utah Beach), which allowed to create a bridgehead to liberate France and Europe.

 Golf is a sport really impregnated in the American culture, it directly participated to the war effort during the First and Second World War! i.e., Golf balls are made of rubber, the balls were broken and rubber was taken to create tires and other equipment…

-What was a farm in the 60’s became over the years a Golf Course really important for the American golf players.
-Playing a sport really important to Eisenhower and other WWII Key Players overlooking the sea where thousands of men died for duty, is truly a real privilege!
+What was a farm in the 1960’s became over the years a golf course really important for the American golf players.
+Playing a sport was really important to Eisenhower and other WWII key players overlooking the sea where thousands of men died for duty, is truly a real privilege!

 Comments are closed.